 The Great Barrier Reef Intergovernmental Agreement 2015 sets out the Australian and Queensland governments' commitment to joint 50:50 funding for the Program.
-The Program is now completing a significant five-year expansion.
-By the end of 2021-22 the Program will have more than doubled, with joint base funding increasing to over \$38 million.
-The Program is also charged to oversee funding from other sources on behalf of the Reef Authority and the Department of Environment and Science.
-These funds vary, with a forecast \$8-12 million annually across the next three years from other sources.
+The Program is now consolidating after a significant five-year expansion.
+Joint annual base funding is now over \$38 million.
+The Program is also charged to oversee funding from other sources on behalf of the Reef Authority and Department of Environment and Science.
+These funds vary, with a forecast \$3-10 million annually across the next three years from other sources.